 Rehash Trash – recycling rubbish, renewing lives Rehash Trash is a non-profit social enterprise in Siem Reap, Cambodia.
 Since 2015, it takes dirty roadside rubbish and transforms it into products with style.
 The enterprise functions under the label of Green Gecko, the project that supports 32 families who stepped out of the life in poverty and street begging into an empowering environment which provided them jobs, homes, and future.
 At the same time, Rehash Trash tackled the burning plastic pollution crisis in Siem Reap: cleaning up the environment and giving new life to single-use plastic.
 The center of plastic pollution It could be easy to miss their premises at Sombai Road.
 With hundreds of plastic bags laying around, it didn’t look much different than some other roadside houses in Siem Reap.
 But these plastic bags were clean!
 They were washed by hand and hanged up for drying under the sun.
 “The main point for collecting rubbish is at the Old Market area, where many of these women were previously begging”, Kate Allen, the manager of Rehash Trash, explained.
 “They can find 1.000 plastic bags per day!”
 In the center of plastic pollution, the resources are sadly not missing.
 Seventeen ladies, working for the monthly wage of 200 US dollars, found their income in what most of us discard like a waste.
 Chayleang is one of them.
 For the last four years, she knits plastic baskets, floor mats, bags, and other colorful products.
 She was working in the factory before, then she lost money, and now she’s here, as my instructor.
-Backstreet Academy recycling workshop Five of them in bright blue shirts, sit on the floor, and silently turn trash into treasure.
+Recycling workshop Five of them in bright blue shirts, sit on the floor, and silently turn trash into treasure.
 It is not an easy job, but it’s not degrading or dangerous.
 These disadvantaged Khmer women are on a mission to clean Siem Reap of trash and poverty!
 Cutting plastic bags into stripes, then using a special tool to weave them together and, with the help of fingers and some toes, a new product appears!
 In two hours of my workshop, with Chayleang’s help, I managed to create two bracelets, one keychain, and one glass cup holder.
 The ladies seemed impressed by my newly learned skills, but I knew that my two hours could never compare with their full-time dedication to upgrading their family and city life.
-If you want to experience Rehash Trash in Siem Reap first hand, I warmly recommend applying for the Backstreet Academy recycling workshop.
-For 8 dollars only, you will learn how to create a personalized bracelet from roadside plastic waste.
+If you want to experience Rehash Trash in Siem Reap first hand, I warmly recommend joining the workshop that will teach you how to create a personalized bracelet from roadside plastic waste.
 And you will have a great time with these motivating and hard working women!

 Wake-up calls for no more plastic